msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.6.0 =
+* Changed behaviour: Phrases in OR search are now less restrictive.
+A search for 'foo "bar baz"' used to only return posts with the "bar baz" phrase, but now also posts with just the word 'foo' will be returned.
+* Minor fix: User Access Manager showed drafts in search results for all users.
+This is now fixed.

 = 4.5.0 =
 * New feature: New filter hook `relevanssi_disable_stopwords` can be used to disable stopwords completely.
 Just add a filter function that returns `true`.
 * Changed behaviour: Stopwords are no longer automatically restored if emptied.
 It's now possible to empty the stopword list.
 If you want to restore the stopwords from the file (or from the database, if you're upgrading from an earlier version of Relevanssi and find your stopwords missing), just click the button on the stopwords settings page that restores the stopwords.